rlynjb/frontendflow/README.md

 For Notes and instructions on how templating works on Magento 2 and how to get starting, visit my blog :-D [Wandrr.io - Getting started with Magento Theming](http://wandrr.io/Getting-started-with-Magento-Theming)

+Its best to use Magento 2 Blank theme to avoid re-coding templates, javascripts, and other security issues that maybe involve in a Magento theme.

 - `composer.json`, `registration.php`, `theme.xml`
   * Files that registers your theme to Magento 2 core engine
 - `web/`